 Where moderate or high risk construction activities are identified as causing environmental harm, the contractor must provide a contract-specific Construction Environmental Management Plan (CEMP).

-The risk register forms a part of the WHSMP and CEMP and must identify where SWMSs are required for high risk construction work.
+The risk register forms a part of the WHSMP and CEMP.

+SWMSs are required for identified high risk construction work.

 Guidelines for the development of the WHSMP and CEMP are in section 7.